Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 Philipp Marx

-At‑home sperm tests: How reliable are they?
+At-home sperm tests: how useful are they in practice?

 The short answer up front